Old Town Vienna Walking Tour:

 Am Hof Square got a rise in pop culture thanks to the hit 1949 movie The 3rd Man.
 Many scenes from the famous film take place here from Anna’s door to Orson Welles’ character Harry Lime casting a long shadow in the alleyway North of the Church.
 In the cellar of the Am Hof Square’s Fire Brigade Building, you can still find the remains of a main brick drain from the ancient Roman sewer system beneath Vienna.

-For more Vindobona sites check out the Roman Museum (website) under Hoyer Market.
-Located on one of Vienna’s oldest market squares, the museum has a great collection of authentic Roman era artifacts.
-The best objects are the intact sections of soldier homes and underground heating they found below the square.
-We also like stopping Saint Rupert’s Church which is Vienna’s oldest church dating back to 740 and sits near a maze of Medieval streets.
+For more Vindobona sites, check out the Roman Museum (website) under Hoyer Market.
+The museum has a great collection of authentic Roman-era artifacts located on one of Vienna’s oldest market squares.
+The best objects are the intact sections of soldier homes and the underground heating they found below the square.
+We also like stopping at Saint Rupert’s Church, Vienna’s oldest church, dating back to 740 AD, and sits near a maze of Medieval streets.

 15. Kohlmarkt & Demel Café:

 About Kohlmarkt: The prestigious Coal Market (Kohlmarkt) shopping lane is home to Vienna’s most luxurious stores.
 From Tiffany’s to Gucci and Louis Vuitton you’ll find a little bit of everything for today’s high-end buyers.
-In Roman times, this road led to the main Southern gate tower (Peilertor) of the walled fort called Vindobona (97-433AD) which pre-dates Vienna.
-It was an important road as two blocks outside the walls it intersected with a civilian bypass of the Lime Road (Limesstrasse) trade route around the fort before continuing all the way through Linz to Salzburg (then called Juvavum).
+In Roman times, this road led to the main Southern gate tower (Peilertor) of the walled fort called Vindobona (97-433AD), which pre-dates Vienna.
+It was an essential road as two blocks outside the walls it intersected with a civilian bypass of the Lime Road (Limesstrasse) trade route around the fort before continuing through Linz to Salzburg (then called Juvavum).

 When the Roman wall was extended outward in 1257, the lane remained vital as it connected the new Royal Castle (Hofburg) to the heart of Vienna.
 While the name Coal Market came from the coal dealers who once set up shop here, it quickly became a prestigious shopping area.
-Kohlmarkt was soon home to the shops of various jewelers appointed by the Royal Family and gained the nickname the Golden U.
+Kohlmarkt was soon home to the shops of various jewelers appointed by the Royal Family and gained the Golden U nickname.

 During the 1700s, the street blossomed into a well-rounded, high-end shopping street.
 Even the original city gate tower, called the Direction Finder Tower (Peilertor), also remained an essential feature of Kohlmarkt.
 Through Medieval times the tower (rebuilt in 1511) served as a watchtower and jail until it was removed for traffic concerns in 1867.

 Ludwig’s cafe business did so well that it gained the esteemed prefix K. u.
-K., or König und Kaiser, meaning “good enough for the king”.
-With Vienna being a trend-setting cafe town, Ludwig’s bakery became a favorite meeting point of the aristocracy as well as of the bourgeoisie.
-In 1857, Ludwig son August sold the shop to his first assistant Christoph Demel giving the cafe its current name.
+K., or König und Kaiser, meaning “good enough for the king.”
+With Vienna being a trend-setting cafe town, Ludwig’s bakery became a favorite meeting point of the aristocracy and the bourgeoisie.
+In 1857, Ludwig’s son August sold the shop to his first assistant, Christoph Demel, giving the cafe its current name.
 Even though it is a fancy place, Demel offers a 10€ cake and coffee deal, along with their other amazing chocolates and desserts to make your mouth water.

 Demel Hours: Daily 9am-7pm.
 Demel Website: (here).